virulious/project-bbs-client/README.md

 ### Unsolved Problems

-- Still need to ....
+- Still need to improve visual aspects of the viewport
-- Would like to eventually ....
+- Would like to eventually add more boxes for comments on the post and individualize the posts

 ## Images